Supermarine

-Supermarine was a British aircraft manufacturer.
-Although most famous for producing the Spitfire fighter plane during World War II, it also built a range of seaplanes and flying boats, and a series of jet-powered fighter aircraft after World War II.
-The company had successes in the Schneider Trophy for seaplanes, with three wins in a row in 1927, 1929 and 1931.
+Supermarine (founded in 1913 as Pemberton-Billing Ltd) was a British aircraft manufacturer.
+It is most famous for producing the Spitfire fighter plane during World War II.
+The company built a range of seaplanes and flying boats, winning the Schneider Trophy for seaplanes with three consecutive victories (in 1927, 1929 and 1931).
+After the war, the company produced a series of jet fighters.

-The company was founded in 1913 as Pemberton-Billing Ltd on the River Itchen close to Woolston, Southampton, on ground previously purchased by Noel Pemberton Billing to construct motor launches.
-It produced a couple of prototypes using quadruplane designs to shoot down zeppelins, the Supermarine P.B.29 and the Supermarine Nighthawk.
-The aircraft were fitted with the recoilless Davis gun and the Nighthawk had a separate powerplant to power a searchlight.
+The company was located on the River Itchen close to Woolston, Southampton, on ground purchased by the British aviator and inventor Noel Pemberton Billing.
+He designed two prototype quadruplanes designed to shoot down Zeppelins—the Supermarine P.B.29 and the Supermarine Nighthawk.
+Pemberton Billing sold the company to his longtime associate Hubert Scott-Paine in 1916, when it was renamed Supermarine Aviation Works Ltd..

-Upon election as a Member of Parliament (MP) in 1916, Pemberton-Billing sold the company to his factory manager and longtime associate Hubert Scott-Paine who renamed the company Supermarine Aviation Works Ltd. The company became famous for its successes in the Schneider Trophy for seaplanes, especially its run of wins in 1927-1931.